How to Overcome the ‘Who Am I to Say This?’ Spiral

 You don’t have to do the whole thing.
 Just take one step.
 That’s what breaks the spiral.

-Here’s what I know for sure: The “Who am I to say this?” spiral is often a sign that you’re about to say something important.
+Here’s what I know from my own life and having working with hundreds of women leaders and emerging leaders: The “Who am I to say this?” spiral is often a sign that you’re about to say something important.
 Something that matters.
-Something that could shift the conversation, inspire change, or touch someone’s heart.
+Something that could shift the conversation, inspire change, touch someone’s heart, or change someone’s life.

 If you’re navigating this spiral, please know that you are not alone.
 I’ve been there.
 And I’ve guided many women through it.

-In the coming weeks, I’ll be sharing more tools and stories to support women like you—visionary, wise, and ready to lead on your own terms.
+In the coming weeks, I’ll be sharing more tools and practices to support women like you—visionary, wise, and ready to lead on your own terms.

 Want to be part of the conversation? ✨Join my email list.